 The Canary Islands offer a very concentrated look at Spanish life, but if you really want to get away from it all, a cruise to El Hierro will take you to one of the most unspoilt and un-touristy parts of Spain.A cruise to Spain is like opening a treasure chest.
 As you dig down you’ll discover a wealth of sights and sounds that will keep you coming back for more.

-The myths about the origins of tapas are about as many as the flavourings of this bite-sized Spanish morsel.
-However, many believe it originated in Cádiz after a visit from Alfonso XIII.
-So popular is this style of eating that, today, on most Spanish menus, everything is available in a tapas-sized portion.
+The myths about the origins of tapas are as varied and plentiful as the flavourings of this bite-sized Spanish morsel.
+However, many believe this staple of Spanish cuisine originated in Cádiz after a visit from Alfonso XIII.
+So popular is this style of eating that, today, on most menus, everything is available in a tapas-sized portion.